maxcelant/vault/typescript/omit.md

 `Omit` let's you build a type from an existing type but leave some fields out.
-The use-case is similar to that brought up in the [[pick]] example.
+The use-case is similar to that brought up in the [[Pick]] example.

 ```ts
 type User = {